Why Cybersecurity is a Business Challenge: A CXO’s Outlook

 Facing the Reality of Cyber Threats

-The 2016 debit card breach where over 3.2 million debit cards were compromised.
-Major banks like SBI, HDFC, ICICI, Yes Bank and Axis Bank were affected.
+The 2016 debit card breach involved over 3.2 million debit cards that were compromised.
+Major banks like SBI, HDFC, ICICI, Yes Bank, and Axis Bank were affected.
 The financial implications included card replacements, refunds, and increased security measures, alongside a loss of customer trust in the affected banks’ digital security measures.

 These figures aren’t just statistics; they represent real threats to our businesses’ financial stability and reputation.